-The following graph compares the cumulative shareholder return on an investment of \$100 in the Common Shares of the Company for the past five years of the Company on the TSX with a cumulative total shareholder return on the S&P/TSX Composite Index.
+The following graph compares the cumulative Shareholder return on an investment of \$100 in the Common Shares of the Company for the past five years of the Company on the TSX with a cumulative total shareholder return on the S&P/TSX Composite Index.

-Although the Company's Common Share price recovered in 2016, the Company's Common Share price has trended down since then and dropped significantly in the latter part of 2020 following the USACE issuing a record decision rejecting the Pebble Partnership's permit application.
-NEO compensation in 2015 and 2016 were on par.
-In 2017, NEO compensation increased due to incentive bonuses being paid in connection with certain milestones being achieved, including the joint settlement agreement reached with the United States Environmental Protection Agency, the submission of a Section 404(c) permit application with the USACE, the granting of share options which were valued at higher share prices on date of grant and the issue of RSUs.
-In 2018, NEO compensation decreased mainly due to the lower fair value estimated for share options at grant date.
-In 2019, NEO compensation was on par with the prior year.
-In 2020, NEO compensation was higher due the granting of share options which were estimated at a higher fair value on date of grant when share prices were significantly higher.
+In 2017, the Company's common share price on the TSX closed at \$2.29, but has since trended down and has been impacted negatively with the USACE's 2020 record of decision rejecting the Pebble Partnership's permit application.
+The Company's share price continues to remain uncertain due to the status of the Pebble Partnership's permit application as a result of both the USACE's remand of certain elements of the 2020 record of decision and the final determination issued by the United States Environmental Protection Agency under the Clean Water Act, as discussed in the Company's Annual Information Form and other continuous disclosure documents.
+In 2017, NEO compensation increased due to incentive bonuses being paid in connection with certain milestones being achieved, including the joint settlement agreement reached with the United States Environmental Protection Agency, the submission of a Section 404(c) permit application with the USACE, and the granting of share options which were valued at higher share prices on date of grant.
+NEO compensation decreased from 2018 to 2019, mainly due to the lower fair value estimated for share options at grant date and lower salaries.
+In 2020, NEO compensation increased due to the higher fair value attributed to share options granted as share prices were significantly higher on date of grant than in the prior year.
+In 2021, NEO compensation decreased as no options were granted.
+In 2022, NEO compensation increased as result of the granting of options.